 Availability heuristic

-When you ask people to judge how often they think deaths happen from disease compared to deaths from homicide, the average person answers that they're around equally common (Lichtenstein et al 1978), but in reality disease is 16 times as common as homicide (in the USA).
-What happened?
+When you ask people how often they think deaths happen from disease compared to deaths from homicide, the average person answers that they're around equally common (Lichtenstein et al 1978), but in reality disease is 16 times as common as homicide (in the USA).

 A problem is: you base your subjective feeling of "what's common" on how often you've heard about something.
 The media overreports homicide and underreports disease-related death.

-This is the availability heuristic: how readily it comes to memory.
+This is the availability heuristic: a cognitive bias based on how readily something comes to memory.
+How available it is in your mind.

 Debiasing